-Communication Systems.
+Communications Systems.
 Kirtland AFB utilizes copper and fiber optic cable for telephone and data transmission services.
 Kirtland AFB operates its own telephone switching system, which is adequately sized to support the current needs of the installation.
 The data transmission system has been designed to accommodate future growth of the installation (KAFB 2002).

 Solid Waste Management.
 Solid waste generated at Kirtland AFB is collected by contractors and disposed of at the Rio Rancho Landfill, which is off-installation in the City of Rio Rancho and operated by Waste Management.
 In 2008, the Rio Rancho Landfill received a 10-year permit renewal and approval for a permit modification that allows for an increase of approximately 1,179,600 cubic yards of capacity over the amount approved in its 1998 New Mexico Environment Department permit (Permit Number 231402), but anticipates closure in 2019 (Waste Management 2010, NMED undated).
+From 2007 to 2009, Kirtland AFB sent an average of 2,500 tons of solid waste per year to the City of Rio Rancho landfill (Kitt 2010).
 Kirtland AFB operates a construction-and-demolition-only landfill on the installation.
 This landfill accepts only construction and demolition waste from permitted contractors working on the installation.
-The maximum capacity of the Kirtland AFB landfill is 10,164,000 cubic yards (4,065,676 tons) and the remaining capacity is 5,017,316 cubic yards (2,006,964 tons) (Kitt 2010).
+The maximum capacity of the Kirtland AFB landfill is 10,164,000 cubic yards (4,065,676 tons) and the remaining capacity is 5,017,316 cubic yards (2,006,964 tons).
+From 2007 to 2009, Kirtland AFB disposed of an average of 23,000 tons per year of construction and demolition waste at the on-installation landfill (Kitt 2010).
 Kirtland AFB manages a recycling program to reduce the amount of solid waste sent to landfills.
 The Kirtland AFB Qualified Recycling Program is operated by contractors and collects office paper, cardboard, and aluminum from pick-up points scattered across the installation (KAFB 2002).
 Additional recycling efforts are oftentimes included in specific construction and demolition projects.